CODAIT/max-central-repo/README.md

 4. [Serverless App](https://developer.ibm.com/tutorials/deploy-a-model-asset-exchange-microservice-on-red-hat-openshift/)
 5. [CodePen](https://codepen.io/collection/DzdpJM/#)

+# Contact Us

+If you have any questions that you would like to discuss with us:

+1. For general discussion, you are welcome to open an issue in [our issue tracker](https://github.com/CODAIT/max-central-repo/issues/new).
+2. For discussion with a particular model, you are welcome to open an issue in the corresponding repository.
+You can find a list of the repositories at https://github.com/CODAIT/max-central-repo/blob/master/max-model-status.md

 # Contributing to the Model Asset Exchange

 We welcome anyone who wants to make contributions to the Model Asset Exchange.
 Please review the [contribution guidelines](contribution.md).
 This project adheres to code of conduct mentioned [here](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 For those who want to contribute a model to MAX, here is a quick summary of the process:
-1. To contribute code, documentation, or tests, please submit a pull request using the [template](PULL_REQUEST_TEMPLATE.md) to this GitHub repository.
+1. To contribute code, documentation, or tests, please submit a pull request in [the model's repository](https://github.com/CODAIT/max-central-repo/blob/master/max-model-status.md) using the [template](PULL_REQUEST_TEMPLATE.md) to this GitHub repository.
 2. Our [maintainers](MAINTAINERS.md) will review your proposal.
 3. If approved, wrap the model using the [MAX-Skeleton as a guide](https://github.com/IBM/MAX-Skeleton).